PadmarajBhat/js/AngularJS_SelfStudy.md

 * https://angular.io/api/forms/NgModel : simple standard control example fails with below error
     * There is no directive with "exportAs" set to "ngModel" ("
     * resolved by adding ```FormModule``` in app.module.ts as indicated in https://stackoverflow.com/questions/38648407/angular2-error-there-is-no-directive-with-exportas-set-to-ngform

+* 2 way data binding example:
+    * yes it is true that the data in the view auto syncs with data in the class then where it is applicable.
+        * usually in accessibility case where increase in font size immediately changes the view.
+Here submit button is implicit.
+Change in the size of the font not only changes the class variable but also view. i.e. MVVC
+        * https://news.ycombinator.com/item?id=7523890: drop down selection to reflect in other boxes